yuizho/repo-insights/README.md

   --help  Show this message and exit.

 Commands:
-  lead-time          This command allows you to get a lead time of a... release-frequency  This command allows you to get a release frequency...
+  pr-metrics         This command allows you to get PR metrics of a... release-frequency  This command allows you to get a release frequency...
 ```

-### lead-time
+### pr-metrics

 ```
-Usage: repo-insights lead-time [OPTIONS] REPOSITORY_NAME PERSONAL_TOKEN
+Usage: repo-insights pr-metrics [OPTIONS] REPOSITORY_NAME PERSONAL_TOKEN

-  This command allows you to get a lead time of a specified GitHub repository by PR activity.
-The lead time is calculated by (merged datetime - first commit datetime on the PR).
+  This command allows you to get PR metrics of a specified GitHub repository by PR activity.
+Time taken to merge field of a result is calculated by (merged datetime - first commit datetime on the PR).
   A result is output in CSV format.

-  Usage: repo-insights lead-time "yuizho/repo-insights" "<your personal token of GitHub>"
+  Usage: repo-insights pr-metrics "yuizho/repo-insights" "<your personal token of GitHub>"

 Options: